Use Case - Integrating Nimbus Virtual User with external systems

 INC AI and Virtual User Preconditions

-PRECONDITIONS: AI and Virtual Users
+PRECONDITIONS: AI Features, Bots and Virtual Users

-✅ Nimbus Tenant Admin rights are required to grant consent to enable the use of AI features.
+✅ Nimbus Tenant Admin consent is required to enable the use of AI features.
 This is done in the Data Privacy Tenant Settings.
+AI use will require your Tenant data (e.g. caller information) to be processed by external services

-💡Both Tenant Admins and OU Admins are able to create various AI Configuration items in the Nimbus Admin Portal.
+💡Good to know - shared setup effort: Once consent is granted, both Admin Roles “Tenant Admins” and “OU Admins” are able to create various AI Configuration items in the Nimbus Admin Portal.
 This also includes:

-- Access to Service Distribution Settings, e.g. to test workflows with your configured Virtual Users.
+• Access to Service Distribution Settings, e.g. to test workflows with your configured Virtual Users.

-- Steer feature visibility via Companion Service Settings (e.g. when activities are supposed to happen unobtrusive in the background).
+• Steer feature visibility via Companion Service Settings (e.g. when activities are supposed to happen unobtrusive in the background).

 Virtual User Licensing

-✅Nimbus License Management:
+✅Nimbus License Management

-Contact Center Enterprise Routing service licenses are required to use AI-driven Virtual User functionality.
+• Contact Center Enterprise Routing service licenses are required to use AI-driven Virtual User functionality.

-⮑With the license applied, corresponding Service Features (e.g. workflow activities, configuration tabs) are enabled. -
+⮑With the license applied, corresponding Service Features (e.g. workflow activities, configuration tabs) are enabled.

 Virtual User Bot Configuration